bburns/LanguageModels/docs/report/Report.md

 <!-- There are two problems with training RNN's - vanishing gradients and exploding -->
 <!-- gradients.
 The gradients tend to either head towards zero or infinity.  -->

-A LSTM (Long Short-Term Memory) RNN (Hochreiter 1997) works similarly, but has a 'memory cell' at the center, which has 'switches' for storing memory, or forgetting memory, and the state of the switches can be learned along with the rest of the parameters.
-This turns out to be easier to train than plain RNN's, which have problems with vanishing and exploding gradients, which make them slow and difficult to train.
+A *LSTM (Long Short-Term Memory)* RNN (Hochreiter 1997) works similarly, but has a 'memory cell' at the center, which has 'switches' for storing memory, or forgetting memory, and the state of the switches can be learned along with the rest of the parameters.
+This turns out to be easier to train than plain RNN's, which have problems with vanishing and exploding gradients, which can make them slow and difficult to train.

-A GRU (Gated Recurrent Unit) RNN (Chung 2014) is similar to an LSTM, but has fewer parameters and is a bit easier to train.
+A *GRU (Gated Recurrent Unit)* RNN (Chung 2014) is similar to an LSTM, but has fewer parameters and is a bit easier to train.

 <!-- -> show plot here comparing loss curve for rnn vs lstm vs gru -->